Skip to main content

 "I try to coach them into getting their dream job and how to interview and use those tools to highlight themselves," he said.
 "For instance, going for an intelligence specialist; you may have no experience, but you can tell them about knowing how to do an intel report in a scholastic environment.”

-The better you are at expressing yourself as well as conducting and presenting research, the more valuable you can be to your team.
+As you gain a deeper understanding of criminal justice topics, you’ll also sharpen skills like research, critical thinking and writing.
+These soft skills can serve you well no matter what career path you choose — the better you are at expressing yourself as well as conducting and presenting research, the more valuable you can be to your team.

+Graduate-level courses are more research and writing-intensive than bachelor's programs.
+You'll be asked to articulate problems and solutions on a higher level, helping you develop an advanced skill set.
 “You’ll be a better writer and communicator, which is so important in the public safety arena,” Bynum said.

 What Kind of Master’s Degree Should You Get?

 Depending on where you’d like to take your criminal justice career, there are different options for your master’s degree program.
-It could help if you considered a concentration that expands on wherever your goals lie in the field.

 A master’s degree in criminal justice can be a generalized, broad-reaching program where students learn the latest research, leadership strategies and criminological theory and how to utilize them in real-world situations.